 Child protection modules 1 & 2

-attained through Barnardo's and the ESCB (Essex Children's Safeguarding Board).
+attained through Barnardo's and the ESCB (Essex Safeguarding Children Board).

-Continual Professional Development certificates in areas such as Mindfulness, Obsessive Compulsive Disorders, Hoarding Disorders, Suicide, Abuse, Sexual Violence, Trauma, Dissociation, Attachment Theory, Vicarious Trauma, Erotic Transference, Personality Disorders, Eating Disorders, Drama Therapy, Loss and Bereavement, Shame, Transpersonal Psychology, working with the Inner Child, working with shame and Relational Trauma Therapy (working with the body in connection with past trauma).
+Continual Professional Development training certificates in areas such as: Mindfulness, Obsessive Compulsive Disorders, Hoarding Disorders, Suicide, Abuse, Sexual Violence, Trauma, Dissociation, Attachment Theory, Vicarious Trauma, Erotic Transference, Personality Disorders, Eating Disorders, Drama Therapy, Loss and Bereavement, Transpersonal Psychology, working with the Inner Child, working with shame, and Relational Trauma Therapy.

 British Association for Counsellors and Psychotherapists